dartmouthrobotics/SeePerSea/README.md

 # SeePerSea
 Welcome to the SeePerSea Dataset from the Dartmouth Reality and Robotics Lab!
-Our paper is currently under review for IEEE Transaction on Field Robotics (T-FR)!
+Our paper is accepted to IEEE Transaction on Field Robotics ([T-FR](https://ieeexplore.ieee.org/document/11142348))!

 __our dataset website__:  https://seepersea.github.io/

 This paper introduces the first publicly accessible labeled multi-modal perception dataset for autonomous maritime navigation, focusing on in-water obstacles within the aquatic environment to enhance situational awareness for Autonomous Surface Vehicles (ASVs).
 This dataset, collected over 4 years and consisting of diverse objects encountered under varying environmental conditions, aims to bridge the research gap in ASVs by providing a multi-modal, annotated, and ego-centric perception dataset, for object detection and classification.
 We also show the applicability of the proposed dataset by training deep learning-based open-source perception algorithms that have shown success in the autonomous ground vehicle domain.
 We expect that our dataset will contribute to the development of future marine autonomy pipelines and marine (field) robotics.

 ![image info](./img/t-fr-busan.gif)